modern-online/latent_intimacies/cat/readme.md

 (hopefully you've gotten the ID by following the tutorial).
 Then press CTRL+X to save the file, and the Y key to confirm.
 This will force-connect the speaker on startup, provided the speaker is on when RPi powers up.

+### Setting up Python

+Good news is that Python is already installed on RPi OS, so we can skip to installation of the actual project files.